Clubs & Organizations

 Dance Club

-One of the largest clubs on campus and open to everyone, the Stonehill Dance Club gives mebers classes once a week consisting of hip-hop, lyrical, jazz, ballet, pointe, tap and modern.
-No expericne is necessary.
-We also hold two major performance a year.
-We want to promote the art of dance, as well as to provide our members with a variety of dance styles in a fun and inclusive environment.
+Dance Club is one of the largest clubs on campus and is open to everyone.
+The club provides members weekly classes consisting of hip-hop, lyrical, jazz, ballet, tap, and modern.
+No experience is necessary.
+We also hold two major performances a year to showcase our hard work to our friends and family.
+We want to promote the art of dance, as well as to provide our members with a variety of dance styles in a fun and inclusive environment!

 Girls from the Hill (GFTH)